ashx3/telco_churn_prediction/README.md

 - LightGBM

 ### 5. Model Selection :
-Trained all the models but as the dataset was imbalanced, evaluation metrics such as accuracy score were not used.
-So Oversampling techniques were performed and trained all the models then after.
-The best performing model turned out to be CatBoostClassifier.
+Due to dataset imbalance, evaluation metrics like accuracy were not reliable.
+Oversampling techniques were applied to balance the dataset and retrained the models.
+The CatBoostClassifier performed the best.

 ### 6. HyperParameter Tuning :
-After picking out the best model using the evaluation metrics, HyperParameter Tuning was performed using GridSearchCV which is an exhaustive method but gives better results as it runs as a whole.
-After finding out the best parameters, PCA was performed, but the results were not promising, so it was not used in the model.
+After selecting the best model based on evaluation metrics, GridSearchCV was utilized for Hyperparameter Tuning, providing better results as it comprehensively searches for optimal parameters.

 ### 7. Web Application & Deployment :
-Created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
-Then deployed project on the Heroku Platform.
+Developed a web application using Streamlit API to take user inputs and display the corresponding outputs.

 # Conclusion
-Customer churn is definitely bad to a firm’s profitability.
-Various strategies can be implemented to eliminate customer churn.
-The best way to avoid customer churn is for a company to truly know its customers.
-This includes identifying customers who are at risk of churning and working to improve their satisfaction.
-Improving customer service is of course, at the top of the priority for tackling this issue.
-Building customer loyalty through relevant experiences and specialized service is another strategy to reduce customer churn.
-Some firms survey customers who have already churned to understand their reasons for leaving in order to adopt a proactive approach to avoiding future customer churn.
+Customer churn is a significant threat to a company's profitability.
+To mitigate it, firms can implement various strategies such as understanding their customers better, identifying at-risk customers, and enhancing customer satisfaction.
+Improving customer service and providing personalized experiences can build loyalty and reduce churn.
+Additionally, conducting surveys with churned customers helps gather insights to proactively address future churn.

 # Helper
-In this repository, we have performed the end to end Exploratory Data Analysis and identified the characteristics of the customers that are more likely to churn, trained the model using different classifiers, and then picking the model with good accuracy and performing hyperparameter tuning to further boost accuracy.
-Later on, we have created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
-And then deploying the project on the Heroku Platform.
+This project consists of three main components (jupyter notebooks):

-### 🟢 For EDA, please refer to : Telco_Churn_Analysis_EDA.ipynb
+### 🟢 For EDA, please refer to : telco_Churn_Analysis_EDA.ipynb
-### 🟢 For Model Building, please refer to : Telco_Churn_Analysis_Model Building.ipynb
+### 🟢 For Model Building, please refer to : telco_Churn_Analysis_Model Building.ipynb
 ### 🟢 For Model Deployment, please enter this link : https://ashx3-insurance-premium-prediction.streamlit.app/

 # How to start and use streamlit?